 These techniques make up invisible and aesthetic orthodontics and are popular with adults who want to perform orthodontic treatment to improve their smile and chewing function.

 Adult orthodontics can be used to resolve prognathism, retrognathism, narrow jaws, dental crewding and rotations, as well as dental mesioversions (pre-prosthetic orthodontics in adults).
 The adult orthodontics represents a large part of the activity of our orthodontic practice, particularly because of the development of invisible and aesthetic orthodontic techniques.

 The orthodontics of Paris are equipped with a latest-generation radiology device to perform conventional orthodontic x-rays (lateralcephalograms) within the office. and dental panorex) of a very high precision.
 These snapshots are diagnostic elements essential to the treatment of child and adult orthodontics as well as the detection of any caries.
 In particular, they orient the orthodontist on the movements to be expected during the treatment.
 The implementation of this radiology equipment within the office facilitates and allows an immediate diagnosis.
 The patient no longer needs to move to another facility, which saves our patients valuable time and comfort.

 The techniques used in adult orthodontics and aesthetic orthodontics (Drs A.SEYED MOVAGHAR and R.MOVAGHAR, orthodontist in Paris)

-- Aesthetic Fasteners (Aesthetic Orthodontics of the Adult)
+- Aesthetic braces (Aesthetic Orthodontics of Adults)

 - Invisalign (invisible and aesthetic orthodontics of adults)